JakkeLab-AEC/jakke-graphics-ts/README.md

 ## Geometry evaluation
 ### Point
 - Get parameterized value indicating the relative position of point on given line in 3d Space.
 - Get intersection point of line on triangle in 3D space.
+(Möller Trumbore's solution)